elixtcode/notion-zen-dashboard/README.md

 To accelerate initial layout setup, I used an AI-assisted tool (Lovable) to scaffold the basic file structure and layout components.
 From there, I manually implemented all logic, component behavior, and custom design—coding directly in GitHub using a modular, maintainable structure with full version control.

-> 💡 Note: This README is designed for academic evaluation as part of the goal of lifting my probationary status in the UPOU Diploma in Computer Science program.

 ---

 <details>